Home

 Search

 This section is the continuing education portion of this website.
-Here you will find links to amazing horse stories, training methods, riding enhancement and just plain fun things to do with horses, and it's my opportunity to share with you the websites I follow and love.
+Here you will find an excerpt from my book-in-progress on the rider's hands, links to amazing horse stories, training methods, riding enhancement and just plain fun things to do with horses.
+This section is my opportunity to share with you the websites I follow and love.
 ENJOY!
 And may your relationship with your horse be everything you've ever dreamed.

 FOR FUN, FUN, FUN and MORE FUN!